WPX hosting review: When speed optimisation alone isn’t enough – you need a fast WordPress host

 This post will explain why speed optimisation alone might not be enough – if your website is running on an average or slow hosting provider.
-And you’ll find out which hosting company I recommend.
+And you’ll find out why I recommend WPX hosting and why I have switched to Cloudways after two years with WPX.

 WordPress Speed optimisation can only get you so far

-I have started as a WordPress webdesigner but have slowly transitioned into speed optimisation in the last few years.
-During this time, I’ve been optimising my various websites and websites of my clients, which were all running on a number of typical hosting companies you might find if doing a quick search: Bluehost, GoDaddy, Siteground, Cloudways, A2hosting or most recently WPX Hosting.
+I started as a WordPress web designer but have slowly transitioned into speed optimisation in the last few years.
+During this time, I’ve been optimising my own websites and websites of my clients, which were all running on a number of typical hosting companies you might find if doing a quick search: Bluehost, GoDaddy, Siteground, Cloudways, A2hosting or most recently WPX Hosting.

 The websites I’ve optimised were generally similar – all WordPress, blog or portfolio, some Woocommerce ones, some WPML ones.
-Most of them using Elementor, Divi or SiteOrigin page builders.
+Most of them use Elementor, Divi or SiteOrigin page builders.

 You can also create critical CSS and inline it, then load other CSS later, but once you get to such tuning, you’ll also find, that if your server (the hosting) is slow, there’s not much you can do from your end.